segmentio/safely-swift/README.md

 ## Options

-Safely contains of high level options to assist in your development.
+Safely contains many high level options to assist in your development.

-`Safely.onError` can be optionally be set as a global handler for when errors are thrown or exceptions occur within a safe call.
+`Safely.onError` can be optionally set as a global handler for when errors are thrown or exceptions occur within a safe call.

 `Safely.logErrorsToConsole` allows errors to be logged to the debug console.
-The default is `false`.
+The default value is `false`.

 `Safely.handleThrows` specifies that unhandled throws that may occur are to be caught and treated as a failure of the safe call and prevent the app from crashing.
 The errors thrown will be the same ones that are propogated back to `Safely.call` and `Safely.catchCall`.
 The default value is `true`.